Bob Brett

-Bob Brett (13 November 1953 in Melbourne, Victoria – 5 January 2021) was an Australian tennis coach.
+Bob Brett (13 November 1953 – 5 January 2021) was an Australian tennis coach.
 Brett worked as a ball boy for American player Arthur Ashe and veteran Australian coach Harry Hopman in the 1960s.
 In addition to one-on-one coaching, Brett's other roles included the founding of a tennis academy in San Remo, Italy, and a coaching job with the Japanese tennis federation.

 Early life

 Born in Melbourne on 13 November 1953, Brett developed an interest in tennis during his childhood.
 In 1965, he attended the Victorian Championships and the Australian Championships at Kooyong Lawn Tennis Club, and was introduced by a fellow spectator to George MacCall, the United States United States Davis Cup team captain.
 MacCall gave Brett a role as a ball boy for the team's training sessions, in which he worked with several top players such as Arthur Ashe and Clark Graebner.
 He also met Australian coach Harry Hopman at around this time, and the following year Hopman made him a ball boy for the Australia Davis Cup team.

 Unable to pursue a professional tennis career of his own, Brett became a postman in 1971 as well as a second evening job.
 Brett maintained an interest in tennis coaching and in 1974 he wrote to Hopman asking if he could work alongside him.
 Hopman agreed, and invited Brett to join him at the Port Washington Tennis Academy.
 On a weekly salary of $200, Brett helped Hopman at the academy with chores such as the sorting of balls, while also learning from Hopman and other coaches such as Tony Palafox.
 At Port Washington he met players such as John McEnroe and Vitas Gerulaitis, enhancing his knowledge by watching them during their coaching sessions.